Visits to Member States on marine equipment

 The cycle of visits to the Member States in relation to Directive 96/98/EC of 20 December 1996 on marine equipment, as amended, started in 2010.
 EMSA conducted visits to the 12 Member States which had accredited at least one Notified Body.
 This cycle was completed in late 2014.
-A new cycle, concerning the implementation of Directive 2014/90/EU, is expected to commence in 2017.
+A new cycle, concerning the implementation of Directive 2014/90/EU started in 2017 and is expected to finish in 2024.

-The purpose of this Directive is to enhance safety at sea and the prevention of marine pollution through the uniform application of the relevant international instruments relating to equipment listed in Annex A to be placed on board ships for which safety certificates are issued by or on behalf of Member States pursuant to international conventions and to ensure the free movement of such equipment within the Community.
+The objective of this Directive is to enhance safety at sea and to prevent marine pollution through the uniform application of the relevant international instruments relating to marine equipment to be placed on board EU ships, and to ensure the free movement of such equipment within the Union.

 - The way in which the Directive has been transposed and implemented in operational terms.

 - The provisions of the Member State for ensuring that the safety equipment for which the Member State or its authorised organisations issues safety certificates, comply with the requirements of the Directive, and with the relevant testing standards and the conformity-assessment procedures referred to in Annex II of the Directive.

 - The provisions in place in the Member State for ensuring that a new ship on the registers of the Member State is inspected for compliance with the Directive.